jewelsofthought/neshama/site/references/sacred_geometry/sacred_geometry.md

-According to legend, the Greek Philosopher Pythagoras discovered the concept of harmony when he began his studies of proportion while listening to the different sounds given off when the blacksmith‘s hammers hit their anvils.
+According to legend, the Greek Philosopher Pythagoras discovered the concept of harmony when he began his studies of proportion while listening to the different sounds given off when the blacksmith's hammers hit their anvils.
 The weights of the hammers and of the anvils all gave off different sounds.
 From here he moved to the study of stringed instruments and the different sounds they produced.
 He started with a single string and produced a monochord in the ratio of 1:1 called the Unison.
 By varying the string, he produced other chords: a ratio of 2:1 produced